Lisbon, Portugal skyline view over Rossio Square.

 Best accommodation in Chiado, Lisbon city centre

-The 4-star Lisbon Pessoa Hotel has pretty much all you need, i.e. underground parking, a rooftop bar and restaurant, small gym, spacious stylish rooms and pleasant public spaces.
-Named after Fernando Pessoa, they offer a free weekly walking tour so you can learn more about this Portuguese poet.
+This 4-star hotel has pretty much all you need, i.e. underground parking, a rooftop bar and restaurant, small gym, spacious stylish rooms and pleasant public spaces.
+Named after Fernando Pessoa, they offer a free weekly walking tour so you can learn more about this beloved, bespectacled Portuguese poet.
 Check availability and current prices

 Unique room, Lisboa Pesso Hotel, Lisbon.
 Where to stay in Lisbon